|Public Enemies (2009)

 price of $10,000 on Dillinger's head.

-gangster who robbed banks and took the
+about the 1930s gangster who robbed banks

-John Dillinger movie stars Lawrence
+stop him.
+This John Dillinger movie stars

-Tierney as Public Enemy #1.
+Lawrence Tierney as Public Enemy #1.

 Little Bohemia Lodge